MamaIceBear/CMPM163Labs/README.md

 Mountains- I mainly used a Voronoi node to displace each vertice's y coordinates by a random amount.
 I implemented this shader on a plane to create a mountain range as tasked by the lab doc.

 Water- Instead of following the video linked within the doc, I found a similar video that replicates the same wave effect (https://www.youtube.com/watch?v=l5dbSS9BcqY).
-I created an unlit shader material and edit the code to have each vertices interpolate based on the x and z position of the object.
+I created an unlit shader material and edit the shader code in Visual Studios to have each vertices interpolate based on the x and z coordinates of the object's world position.
 I then proceeded add a sine wave variable to have the vertices move over time.
 Thus, a smooth wave motion is created.

 Boats- I downloaded the paper boats off of the Unity Asset Store for free (credits to creator Rajat Verma).
 I added the prefabs into the scene with their included material atlas.
 I then proceeded to create a script that would give each boat buoyancy to imitate that they are floating on top of the water.
 I achieved this by utilizing the rigidbody component.